 - a.
-First ranking charge on both present and future comprising of moveable fixed assets, immovable properties (including project land), current assets, all receivables, bank accounts, all reserves maintained by the Company in relation to the Debentures. - b.
-First ranking security (by way of assignment / charge) over all the rights, title, interest, benefits, claims and demands under project documents, - c.
-Exclusive pledge over up to 99.99% of the total issued and paid-up share capital of the Company and 100% of the compulsory convertible debentures approved by its shareholders. - d.
-Unconditional and irrevocable corporate guarantee from Avaada Solarise Energy Private Limited, Avaada SataraMH Private Limited, Clean Sustainable Energy Private Limited (on a joint and several basis) in favour of the Debenture Trustee, in accordance with the terms of the Deed of Guarantee.
+First-ranking charge by way of mortgage over the all rights, interests and title of the Company in the leasehold rights in relation to the immovable properties. - b.
+First ranking charge over all present and future moveable fixed assets, current assets and bank accounts of the Company, assignment/ security over rights under project documents, reserves maintained by the Company in connection with the Debentures. - c.
+First ranking security (by way of assignment/charge) over all the rights, title, interest, benefits, claims and demands under project documents, - d.
+Exclusive pledge over up to 99.99% of the total issued and paid-up share capital of the Company and 100% of the compulsory convertible debentures. - e.
+Unconditional and irrevocable corporate guarantee from Avaada Solarise Energy Private Limited, Avaada SataraMH Private Limited, Fermi Solarfarms Private Limited (on a joint and several basis) in favor of the debenture trustee, in accordance with the terms of the deed of guarantee.